-Adrenal glands can be taxed from overuse of stimulants, lack of sleep, poor diet, lack of exercise, stress, and other lifestyle factors.
-If so, they are forced to work harder to keep up with the levels you are demanding.
+The theory is that we can overuse adrenal glands through stimulants, lack of sleep, poor diet, lack of exercise, stress, and other lifestyle factors.
+When this happens, it forces them to work harder to keep up with the levels you are demanding.
 They can reach a point where they cannot maintain functionality, resulting in an uneven hormonal balance.

 What are the adrenal glands and why are they important?